asalazar-5/alejandro-security-labs/README.md

             └───────────────────────┘
 ```

-This lab simulates a basic **SOC monitoring environment** where security logs are generated on a Windows host, analyzed in Splunk, and investigated using threat hunting techniques.
+This lab environment simulates a **basic SOC monitoring workflow** where security logs are generated on a Windows host, analyzed in Splunk, and investigated using threat hunting techniques.
 Kali Linux is used to perform reconnaissance, vulnerability scanning, and simulated attack activity.

+---

-## Quick Lab Index
+# Quick Lab Index

 | Lab        | Topic                                  | Key Skills                                  | Link                                  |
 | ---------- | -------------------------------------- | ------------------------------------------- | ------------------------------------- |